 The April 12, 2026 cruise on the MS Westerdam departs from Yokohama (tokyo), Japan.
-On this 29 Night Japan & North Pacific Crossing (Yokohama To Seattle) sailing, the ship will visit a total of 20 different cruise port destinations, including its departure port.
+On this 29 Night Japan & North Pacific Crossing (Yokohama To Seattle) sailing, the ship will visit a total of 20 cruise port destinations, including its departure port.
 The MS Westerdam sets sail on Sunday, Apr 12th and returns on Monday, May 11th.

 Use the buttons below to toggle between cabin types.